cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     static toolName: string;
 }

-// Warning: (ae-missing-release-tag) "registerCursor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function registerCursor(toolName: string, iconContent: string, viewBox: {
     x: number;
     y: number;
 }): void;

-// Warning: (ae-missing-release-tag) "removeAnnotation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function removeAnnotation(element: HTMLElement, annotationUID: string): void;

-// Warning: (ae-missing-release-tag) "removeSegmentationData" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function removeSegmentationData(toolGroupUID: string, segmentationDataUID: string): void;

-// Warning: (ae-missing-release-tag) "removeSegmentationsFromToolGroup" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function removeSegmentationsFromToolGroup(toolGroupUID: string, segmentationDataUIDs?: string[] | undefined): void;

-// Warning: (ae-missing-release-tag) "removeTool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function removeTool(ToolClass: any): void;

-// Warning: (ae-missing-release-tag) "RepresentationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type RepresentationConfig = LabelmapConfig;

-// Warning: (ae-missing-release-tag) "resetElementCursor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function resetElementCursor(element: HTMLElement): void;

-// Warning: (ae-missing-release-tag) "Scaling" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type Scaling = {
     PET?: PTScaling
 }

-// Warning: (ae-missing-release-tag) "ScalingParameters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ScalingParameters = {
     rescaleSlope: number